falkr/ttm4115/pages/unit-7-comm/teamwork-1.md

 * You now should have very detailed knowledge about how MQTT works, and operate both clients and a broker.
 * You have also seen how we can connect MQTT with state machines written in STMPY.
-* MQTT.FX can act as an input and output device into the system, as it can send and receive arbitrary MQTT messages.
+* MQTTX can act as an input and output device into the system, as it can send and receive arbitrary MQTT messages.

 So the following task should be doable now: